Ingredient List Print Recipe

 Crispy, Creamy Pancakes

-These Jewish potato pancakes are so good that posting the recipe alone is a mitzvah (blessing) of the highest order.
+These potato latkes are so good that posting the recipe alone is a mitzvah (blessing) of the highest order.
 The Festival of Lights refers to a lamp in the temple that was supposed to have only enough oil to last the Maccabees one night, but instead lasted for eight.
 The holiday celebrates the miracle of the oil, so fried foods are often featured at Hanukkah feasts.
 Problem is, most potato pancakes, or latkes, are awful.
 Luckily for you, these are amazing.

 In a medium saucepan, cover the Yukon Gold potatoes with cool water, season generously with salt and bring to a boil.
 Cook the potatoes until tender, about 15 minutes.
 Drain well and immediately pass the potatoes through a ricer into a large bowl.